 If you apply the cream to a particularly hairy spot on the body then you may not be able to absorb the intended amount.

 With creams, you also have to be concerned with direct and indirect exposure to other people.
 Of course, directly touching someone after you apply the cream makes sense, but towels sheets and clothing can be another way you expose others to hormones.

-One significant benefit to progesterone cream is that you can change the dose with your current supply to increase or decrease your progesterone levels.
+One significant benefit to using a cream containing progesterone is that you can change the dose with your current supply to increase or decrease your progesterone levels.

 Symptoms of Progesterone Excess